 How do I handle exceptions without overcomplicating my map?

-For each exception, document three things:
+For each exception, capture three things:

 - What triggers it.
 “Client submits form without attaching ID documents.”